jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 # uname -a will tell you the current kernel version
 sudo dpkg --purge linux-image-x.x.x-xx-generic

-# soemetimes there are kernel dependencies and this command will fail
+# Sometimes there are kernel dependencies and this command will fail
 # In those cases you can use the command below to remove the old kernel images
 # and free space on your /boot partition.